btlad/data_logger/README.md

 and the data themselves are recorded with timestamps.
 No additional information is recorded into the data file when the sampling rate changes or data collection is stopped and resumed.
+The timestamp is printed on terminal when the alphanumeric keys or 'Ctrl + c' are pressed.
 In total, the script accept 13 commands from the keyboard:

 - '1' - Set sample rate 1 sec;